signalfx/integrations/kubernetes/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/kubernetes/img/integrations_kubernetes.png) Kubernetes

-Metadata associated with the Kubernetes integration can be found [here](https://github.com/signalfx/integrations/tree/release/kubernetes).
-The relevant documentation for the project can be found [here](https://docs.signalfx.com/en/latest/integrations/kubernetes-quickstart.html).
+Metadata associated with the Kubernetes integration can be found <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/kubernetes">here</a>.
+The relevant documentation for the project can be found <a target="_blank" href="https://docs.signalfx.com/en/latest/integrations/kubernetes-quickstart.html">here</a>.

 - [Description](#description)
 - [Metrics](#metrics)